Many times people have done quite a bit of online research before they call our office for a consultation.

 Reality: Whether or not you can file a Chapter 7 bankruptcy depends on many factors.
 These include your income, expenses, and type of debt and amount of debt you have.
 It will also depend on your assets.

 The bankruptcy means test helps determine whether or not a person can file their bankruptcy under Chapter 7.
 In the means test calculation, average monthly income is compared to a person’s living expenses.

-These expenses are limited to IRS standard values in many categories.
-Learn more about the bankruptcy means test here: What is the Bankruptcy Means Test?
+Living expenses are limited to IRS standard values in some categories.
 For some categories of expenses, bankruptcy filers can use their real-life expenses on the means test.

 This means high income households are often able to file Chapter 7 because they also have high expenses.